Fiber photometry: Equipment

 The goal of fiber photometry is to precisely deliver, extract and record bulk calcium signal from specific populations of cells within a brain region of interest.
 To access the signal, an optical cannula/fiber must be surgically implanted at the site of GECI expression.
 This optical fiber can only collect population-level calcium signal, not individual cell activity.
 Additionally, optical fibers allow recording from both deep and shallow brain structures, and minimize tissue damage unlike GRIN lenses or cortical windows.

 GCaMP has specific excitation and emission spectra at approximately 470 nm and 530 nm, respectively.
 LED light sources are amongst the most commonly selected, due to the low optical power necessary to excite GECIs.
 Proper transmission of the excitation and emission signals bidirectionally from the brain to the imaging device is coordinated by dichroic mirrors and excitation/emission filters.
 There are three different types of imaging devices: photodetectors, photomultiplier tubes (PMTs) and scientific cameras.
-When collecting signal from a single brain region, it is typical to use a photodetector or PMT due to their fast acquisition and low signal-to-noise ratio (SNR).
+When collecting signal from a single brain region, it is typical to use a photodetector or PMT due to their fast acquisition and high signal-to-noise ratio (SNR).
 Alternatively, when collecting from multiple brain regions, scientific cameras or multiple photodetectors or PMTs must be used.

 Overall, this system allows for coupling between the optical cannula, light source and imaging device.
 Precise light delivery to the GECI is enabled by the optical cannula/fiber and the emission signal is collected by the imaging device during recording.

 Some examples of commercially available fiber photometry systems include Neurophotometrics, Inscopix and MightexBio.